waffiqaziz/story-app/README.md

 1. Fork the repository.
 2. Create a new branch `git checkout -b improve/new-improve`
+3. Run `unit-testing`, `ui-testing` and `build` the project.
+Make sure there are no errors.
-3. Commit your changes `git commit -m 'Add new improve'`
+4. Commit your changes `git commit -m 'Add new improve'`
-4. Push the branch `git push origin improve/new-improve`
+5. Push the branch `git push origin improve/new-improve`
-5. Open a pull request.
+6. Open a pull request.